-Power: Hobart Handler 210 offers you the dual voltage so you can connect your welder at a voltage of 120 Volts or 230 volts.
+Power: Hobart Handler 210 offers you the dual voltage so you can connect your welder at a voltage of 110 Volts or 230 volts.
 Complete with thermal overload protection the Hobart Handler 210 gives you the option to choose the voltage and wire feed speed control from the seven settings available.

 The 7 power control settings let you create a very precise arc for the different metal thicknesses you may want to weld.
 With the options of different voltages, the Hobart Handler’s duty cycle also differs.
-It presents you a 20% cycle on 120 Volts while it increases to 30% on 230 volts.
+It presents you with a 20% cycle on 120 Volts while it increases to 30% on 230 volts.

 Portable: Hobart’s 210 Mig welder is designed to be a very compact appliance.
 The small portable case makes it even easier to transport.
 It weighs only 65 pounds and is a blessing for welders who do not have a fixed workplace.